vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_date_time.md

 ---
 ## Triggered today

-Test if the robot vacuum already runs today.
+Test if the robot vacuum has already run today.

 ```yaml
 {% raw %}